 Can I Raise Money if my Startup Has No Traction?

-When you're getting ready to raise money for your startup, investors are going to want to know the details of your progress and growth to date.
+When you"re getting ready to raise money for your startup, investors are going to want to know the details of your progress and growth to date.
 One of the primary things investors look at is the current traction of your startup to date.
 To demonstrate your traction, you have to understand what it is and be able to communicate your progress with potential investors.
-But what if your startup doesn't have any traction so far?
+But what if your startup doesn"t have any traction so far?

-For many new startups with no traction to show, investors will likely say 'no.' If startups in their early stages cannot demonstrate or show growth or show that customers want their product or service, it can be a risk to invest.
-When you're in you're early stages, it feels like an impossible situation to get through.
+For many new startups with no traction to show, investors will likely say "no." If startups in their early stages cannot demonstrate or show growth or show that customers want their product or service, it can be a risk to invest.
+When you"re in you"re early stages, it feels like an impossible situation to get through.
 You need growth to show traction, and you need capital to fund that growth.

-While it may seem difficult when you're in your early stages and still need traction to show your startup's worth, there are ways to raise money.
-Read on to learn more about what traction is and how to raise capital when you don't have the growth to prove your worth yet.
+While it may seem difficult when you"re in your early stages and still need traction to show your startup"s worth, there are ways to raise money.
+Read on to learn more about what traction is and how to raise capital when you don"t have the growth to prove your worth yet.

 What Exactly is Traction?

-Investors won't invest in a startup based on ideas or guesses.
+Investors won"t invest in a startup based on ideas or guesses.
 Investing early in a startup is a big risk where investors can lose considerable amounts of money.
-They want to be sure that by investing in your startup, their funds aren't backing a startup that doesn't grow.
+They want to be sure that by investing in your startup, their funds aren"t backing a startup that doesn"t grow.
 Traction is a way to prove to investors that your startup is either showing proof of profitability or that the product or service is in demand for your target market.

 Traction is important to all stakeholders, such as founders, employees, and especially to investors.
 Investors want to back a company with growth potential without a major risk of losing its investment.
 Because of the increased risk of investing in a company with no traction, investors will be hesitant to invest.